California Pipevine Swallowtail

 The pipevine is the only plant on which this butterfly lays her eggs, and so its vines and lateral side of the leaves are of the most significance.
 She lays her eggs along the vine or on the lateral side of the leaves, which her larvae depend on for food.

 I used grayscale media to describe the pipevine with shape and texture rather than by color or presence of flowers.
-This portrayal also offers a potential identification tool, as this plant has a short blooming season (late winter/early Spring) and so is without flowers for most of the year.
+The flowers have little significance in the butterfly’s relationship to the plant.
+This portrayal also offers a potential identification tool, as this plant has a short blooming season (late winter/early Spring) and is without flowers for most of the year.

 This piece was inspired by San Francisco resident and CalAcademy biologist Tim Wong’s successful rewilding of this then-endangered species in his own backyard.